XVimProject/XVim/README.md

 INSTALL
 =======

-Download source code and build XVim.xcodeproj.
+ - Download source code and open XVim.xcodeproj with Xcode.
+ - Go to "Edit Scheme" and set "Build Configuration" as "Release"
+ - (You may need to set "Base SDK" value in Build Settings to "Latest OS X")
-It automatically builds and installs the plugin into the correct directory.
+ - Build it.
+It automatically installs the plugin into the correct directory.

-After a build, to use XVim, you should restart Xcode.
+ - Restart Xcode.
+(Make it sure that Xcode proccess is terminated entirely)

 Uninstall
 =============